Wade Wilson (film character): Fictional character biography

-Original timeline
+Original Earth-10005 variant

 Team X

-In the original continuity, Wade Wilson is a soldier and mercenary with enhanced human reflexes and agility due to being a mutant.
-During the Vietnam War, Wilson is a member of a Black Ops group called Team X under the command of William Stryker.
+In the original continuity, Wade Wilson is a commando, mercenary, and Yale graduate with enhanced human reflexes and agility due to being a mutant.
+During the Vietnam War, Wade is a member of a black ops group called Team X under the command of William Stryker.
 The team also includes James "Logan" Howlett, Victor Creed, Frederick Dukes, John Wraith, Chris Bradley, and Agent Zero.
-During one mission, while trying to find a mineral used to create adamantium, Stryker orders the team to massacre an entire village.
-Logan stops it, and leaves the group.
-After his departure, other team-members begin to question the team's morality and begin to leave, including Wilson, until only Creed and Agent Zero remain faithful to Stryker.
+One mission involved trying to find a mineral used to create adamantium in Nigeria.
+Wade served as a translator for the Igbo-speaking people of a village where they were directed to find the adamantium.
+After the communications fail to tell the team where the source of the adamantium is, Stryker orders the team to massacre the entire village.
+Wade, Zero, and Victor all begin slaughtering the people of the village until Logan stops it and leaves the group.
+After Logan's departure, some of the other team members begin to question the team's morality and leave.
+However, Wade, Victor, and Zero remain faithful to Stryker.

 Brainwashed by Stryker

-Six years later, Wilson was captured and taken to Stryker's base at Three Mile Island where he is experimented on for the Weapon XI project.
-He was killed by Creed, and his body was used as a catalyst for the Weapon XI project.
-With Creed's help, Stryker collects DNA from several mutants (including Wraith, Bradley, Scott Summers, and Logan), whose powers could be used collectively within one body without destroying it.
-Stryker also gave Wilson an adamantium skeleton like Logan's.
+Six years later, Wade is taken to Stryker's base at Three Mile Island to be used as a catalyst for the Weapon XI project.
+With Victor and Zero's help, Stryker collects DNA from several mutants (including Wraith, Bradley, Scott Summers, and Logan), whose powers could be used collectively within one body without destroying it.
+Stryker has Wilson lobotomized and brainwashed into doing his bidding, giving him an adamantium skeleton like Logan's, including retractable blades in his forearms.
+Unlike Logan, Wilson only has one sword protruding from each forearm and the blades are significantly longer, similar to the swords he used before becoming Weapon XI.
+Stryker also has his mouth sewn shut due to his previous annoyance at Wilson's constant wisecracking.
 Stryker dubs him as the "mutant killer" known as the "Deadpool".
-After freeing the other mutants captured by Stryker and Creed in Three Mile Island, Logan is stopped by the now activated Weapon XI.
-Logan faces Weapon XI alone, giving the mutants time to escape and eventually Logan climbs atop a cooling tower at Stryker's plant, Weapon XI follows in an instant using Wraith's teleportation ability.
-Logan is about to be decapitated by Weapon XI (under the command of Stryker), Creed later joined to help Logan, Weapon XI is beheaded and seemingly defeated by Logan.
+Unlike his counterpart in the comics, this name is conceived as Weapon XI has the powers of several mutants "pooled" into the dead body of Wade Wilson.
+After freeing the other mutants captured by Stryker and Victor on Three Mile Island, Logan is stopped by the now activated Weapon XI.
+Logan faces Weapon XI alone, giving the mutants time to escape and eventually Logan climbs atop a cooling tower at Stryker's plant, with Weapon XI teleporting to the top.
+Logan is about to be decapitated by Weapon XI (under the command of Stryker) until Victor later joins to help Logan.
+Weapon XI is beheaded and seemingly defeated by Logan.
 However, Wilson survives decapitation.